+Obama and Israel.
 On January 5 John Bolton, the former unconfirmed U.S. envoy to the United Nations, advocated in The Washington Post a “three-state solution” to the Palestinian problem.

 The stubborn ideological legacy that, in part, blocks such a transformation runs deep.
 “Because the U.S. will force you to,” the elder Netanyahu said.
 “Of course, he was right, unfortunately,” the son said.
 It is time for President Obama to speak clearly and firmly.
 Netanyahu Humiliates Obama, Misrepresents Israeli Policy.
 On deaf ears: Obama's message to Israel.
 Late May's extraordinary sequence of speeches and meetings involving US President Barack Obama and Israeli Prime Minister Binyamin Netanyahu - and the commentary surrounding it from official circles in both countries - did not make for an edifying interlude.